Late payment of fees

 - A $35.00 processing fee will be assessed

-- Interest will be assessed at the end of every month
+- Interest will be assessed towards the end of every month

 - Ordering transcripts and diplomas will be unavailable